edinburgh-napier/SET09102/notes/unit2_processes/issues_tips.md

 1. Understand What an Issue Represents

-    > Familiarize yourself with the types of issues
+    > Familiarise yourself with the types of issues
     > (e.g., bugs, feature requests, tasks, documentation needs) and how they fit into a
     > project’s workflow.
     >